Teaching With Heart Practices

 The wheel of privilege and power offers a graphic way to review factors such as gender, skin color, and sexual orientation that helps us be aware of factors that determine privileges and access or barriers to opportunities.
 Being aware that our students may face challenges related to their backgrounds that we may not have experienced develops compassion for our students and empowers underprivileged students through visibility.

-Show up as a whole person and be willing to be vulnerable
+Show up as whole person and be willing to be vulnerable

 Susan Reynolds shares the figure on the right with student early on in courses that she teaches.
 The strengths that she lists communicate how she thinks, but also that student care is on her mind.
 The weaknesses that she lists communicate that, just like her students, she is not perfect.
 Sharing her challenges also may help students understand why she behaves and reacts in the way that she does.
 This is a wonderful way to put on a human face for our students!